DangNguyenKhanh/Machine-learning/Supervised-learning/Decision-tree/Entropy.md

 Entropy = (50/100) * 0 + (50/100) * 0.72 = 0.36

-By splitting the dataset on this feature, we were able to decrease the entropy of the dataset from 0.72 to 0.36, which indicates that the feature is useful for classifying the data.
+By splitting the dataset on this feature, we were able to decrease the entropy of the dataset from 0.72 to 0.36

+The goal is to select the feature that results in the greatest reduction in entropy, nên ta sẽ thực hiện điều này cho tất cả feature còn lại, xem feature nào giảm nhiều nhất thì ta chọn làm spliting criteria